StackExchange/StackExchange.Redis/docs/Configuration.md

 Tiebreakers and Configuration Change Announcements
 ---

-Normally StackExchange.Redis will resolve master/replica nodes automatically.
-However, if you are not using a management tool such as redis-sentinel or redis cluster, there is a chance that occasionally you will get multiple master nodes (for example, while resetting a node for maintenance it may reappear on the network as a master).
-To help with this, StackExchange.Redis can use the notion of a *tie-breaker* - which is only used when multiple masters are detected (not including redis cluster, where multiple masters are *expected*).
+Normally StackExchange.Redis will resolve primary/replica nodes automatically.
+However, if you are not using a management tool such as redis-sentinel or redis cluster, there is a chance that occasionally you will get multiple primary nodes (for example, while resetting a node for maintenance it may reappear on the network as a primary).
+To help with this, StackExchange.Redis can use the notion of a *tie-breaker* - which is only used when multiple primaries are detected (not including redis cluster, where multiple primaries are *expected*).
 For compatibility with BookSleeve, this defaults to the key named `"__Booksleeve_TieBreak"` (always in database 0).
-This is used as a crude voting mechanism to help determine the *preferred* master, so that work is routed correctly.
+This is used as a crude voting mechanism to help determine the *preferred* primary, so that work is routed correctly.

-Likewise, when the configuration is changed (especially the master/replica configuration), it will be important for connected instances to make themselves aware of the new situation (via `INFO`, `CONFIG`, etc - where available).
+Likewise, when the configuration is changed (especially the primary/replica configuration), it will be important for connected instances to make themselves aware of the new situation (via `INFO`, `CONFIG`, etc - where available).
 StackExchange.Redis does this by automatically subscribing to a pub/sub channel upon which such notifications may be sent.
 For similar reasons, this defaults to `"__Booksleeve_MasterChanged"`.

 Both options can be customized or disabled (set to `""`), via the `.ConfigurationChannel` and `.TieBreaker` configuration properties.

 These settings are also used by the `IServer.MakeMaster()` method, which can set the tie-breaker in the database and broadcast the configuration change message.
-The configuration message can also be used separately to master/replica changes simply to request all nodes to refresh their configurations, via the `ConnectionMultiplexer.PublishReconfigure` method.
+The configuration message can also be used separately to primary/replica changes simply to request all nodes to refresh their configurations, via the `ConnectionMultiplexer.PublishReconfigure` method.

 ReconnectRetryPolicy
 ---